 4307 Creek View East, Williamsburg, Virginia 23188

-Cozy and Leafy, 55+ Community of Villas at Five Forks in Historic Williamsburg Features Handsome Town Homes, a Lovely Clubhouse and a Park-Like Setting
+Cozy and Leafy, 55+ Community of Villas at Five Forks in Historic Williamsburg Features Attractive Town Homes, a Lovely Clubhouse and a Park-Like Setting

 Williamsburg, located in southeastern Virginia, is famous for Colonial Williamsburg, the renowned living history museum that draws hundreds of thousands of annual visitors.
 Less well known, and much less visited by tourists, are the prim residential areas to the west of Colonial Williamsburg.
 Here, where the streets are canopied, peaceful and safe, Villas at Five Forks makes its home.

 This cozy 55+ town home community has just 90 residences, and with its park-like setting and pretty homes, it has an understated, welcoming ambiance.
 Villas at Five Forks started in 2008, with building continuing today.
 Lanes are tree-lined and have sidewalks.
 Grassy areas are nicely landscaped with short trees and bushes.
 Homes are one story with four units per building (a new triplex building is now open, too).
 Sizes range from approximately 1,720 square feet to 2,200 square feet, and each home has two to three bedrooms and two to two and a half baths.
 All homes have a glass sunroom with a vaulted ceiling.